nyyakko/errOr/README.md

 # installation

-you may copy the files under errOr/include into your code or you may install into your system with the following:
+you may copy the files under errOr/include into your project or install directly into your system with the following:

 * ``py install.py``